KishorBalgi/Peer-to-Peer-Video-Communication/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU License.
+See `[LICENSE](https://github.com/KishorBalgi/Peer-to-Peer-Video-Communication/blob/main/LICENSE)` for more information.

 <!-- CONTACT -->